-How business owners, leaders and managers can manage their mental health
+How managers and business owners can manage their mental health

-Small business owners, senior leaders and managers have been left reeling in the wake of the COVID-19 pandemic.
-Whether your business has closed or is still operating, here are some strategies to help you navigate COVID-normal while taking care of your mental health.
+Whether your business has closed due to the COVID-19 pandemic or is still operating, here are some strategies to help you take care of your mental health.

 Many business owners, leaders and managers are likely still dealing with the impact of the pandemic – mentally, emotionally and physically, which is why taking care of yourself now is so important.